Everyone has an opinion on Extinction Rebellion

 (In fact there was a huge antifascist march taking place in central London at the same time.
 It’s an absolute shame the two didn’t link up)

-2) Lack of calls for climate justice, and systemic analysis of the route causes of climate change, in the central messaging
+2) Lack of calls for climate justice, and systemic analysis of the root causes of climate change, in the central messaging

 While XR is currently holding workshops on de-colonisation at it’s occupations, and talking about climate justice / impacts already being felt in the global south which have been caused by the global north, these things aren’t baked into the central messaging and therefore the group’s DNA.